Buying A Propane Tank - The Ultimate Guide

 Safety is a serious concern with propane, and you don’t want to risk a leak or explosion because the connections and lines were not run correctly.

-We discuss choosing a reputable installer more in chapter 5, but for now, here are several things to look for when buying a propane tank.
+We'll discuss choosing a reputable installer more in an upcoming section, but for now, here are several things to look for when buying a propane tank.

 1 - Is it used or new?